raratiru/django-letsagree/README.md

 ### Other settings

-* `LETSAGREE_LOGOUT_APP_NAME`: A logout link will appear in the top right corner of both templates.
+* `LETSAGREE_LOGOUT_APP_NAME`: A logout link will appear on the top right corner of both templates.

   This is formed as `reverse(<LETSAGREE_LOGOUT_APP_NAME>:logout)`.

   The logout link defaults to `reverse('admin:logout')`.

 * `LETSAGREE_BROWSER_TITLE`: A title for the default template.
-* `LETSAGREE_BORDER_HEADER`: Text that will appear in the top left corner of the default template.
+* `LETSAGREE_BORDER_HEADER`: Text that will appear on the top left corner of the default template.

 Permissions